Jviiith/Data-Migration/Data_Migration.md

   - Requires careful planning to ensure consistency during the snapshot.
   - Not suitable for database sizes >100GB.
 - **Recommendation:**
-  - This method is straightforward utilizing pg_dump & pg_restore (*native PostgreSQL client utility*) for data migration and Comprinno for migration planning, however the downtime involved might not be acceptable for a database of this size.
+  - This method uses pg_dump and pg_restore for data migration, but the downtime may be intolerable for a database of this size.
+AWS charges for resource use during snapshot creation, such as EC2 or RDS instance costs, and data transmission charges may apply depending on the distance between the on-premise database and AWS.
+Additional storage charges for snapshots in Amazon S3 or EBS vary according on snapshot size and storage class.

 ## Snowball:
 - **Pros:**